website

 2. Isoleucine:

-19 mg – Helps control blood sugar, healing, muscle development, and maintaining lean body mass, and boosting energy and performance.
+19 mg – Helps control blood sugar, healing, muscle development, maintain lean body mass, and boost energy and performance.

 3. Leucine:

-42 mg – Helps provide energy during exercise to muscle, muscle growth, and lean body mass, production of HGH (Human Growth Hormone), and the control and regulation of blood sugar.
+42 mg – Helps provide energy during exercise to muscles, muscle growth, and lean body mass, production of HGH (Human Growth Hormone), and the control and regulation of blood sugar.

 4. Lysine:

-38 mg – Helps the body absorb calcium, iron, and zinc, production of collagen, and reduce blood pressure.
+38 mg – Helps the body absorb calcium, iron, and zinc, promotes the production of collagen, and reduces blood pressure.

 5. Methionine + Cysteine: